 Task 4: System Capabilities - CMS Attestation #4 The Plan has systems capabilities that allow the plan to provide a temporary supply of non-formulary Part D drugs in order to accommodate the immediate needs of an enrollee, as well as to allow the Plan and/or the enrollee sufficient time to work with the prescriber to make an appropriate switch to a therapeutically equivalent medication or the completion of an exception request to maintain coverage of an existing drug based on medical necessity reasons.
 Transition system capabilities are outlined in detail in Attachment A. Task 5: Transition Timeframes and Temporary Supplies - CMS Attestation #5 The plan ensures that, in the retail setting, the transition policy provides for at least a one-time, temporary supply of at least a month's supply of medication (unless the enrollee presents with a prescription written for less than a month's supply of medication, in which case the plan will allow multiple fills to provide up to a total of one month's supply of medication) anytime during the first 90 days of a enrollee's enrollment in a plan, beginning on the enrollee's effective date of coverage.
-In some instances, greater than a month's supply will be dispensed in order to avoid having an enrollee that encounters a hard reject leave the pharmacy without their prescribed drug.
-Task 6: Cost-Sharing Considerations CMS Attestation #6 The Plan will ensure that cost sharing for a temporary supply of drugs provided under its transition process will never exceed the statutory maximum co-payment amounts for low-income subsidy (LIS) eligible enrollees.
+In some instances, greater than a month's supply will be dispensed to avoid having an enrollee that encounters a hard reject leaves the pharmacy without their prescribed drug.
+Task 6: Cost-Sharing Considerations CMS Attestation #6 The Plan will ensure that cost sharing for a temporary supply of drugs provided under its transition process will never exceed the statutory maximum co-payment amounts for Low-Income Subsidy (LIS) eligible enrollees.
 For non-LIS enrollees, the plan will charge the same cost sharing for non-formulary Part D drugs provided during the transition that would apply for non-formulary drugs approved through a formulary exception in accordance with 42 CFR § 423.578 (b) and the same cost sharing for formulary drugs subject to utilization management edits provided during the transition that would apply if the utilization management criteria are met.

-Task 7: LTO C Day Supply CMS Attestation #7 7.1 The plan will ensure that in the LTC setting: The transition policy provides for a one month temporary fill of at least a month's supply of medication (unless the enrollee presents with a prescription written for less), which should be dispensed incrementally as applicable under 42 CFR § 423.154 and with multiple fills provided if needed during the first 90 days of a enrollee's enrollment in a plan, beginning on the enrollee's effective date of coverage; After the transition period has expired, the transition policy provides for a 31-day emergency supply of non-formulary Part D drugs (unless the enrollee presents with a prescription written for less) while an exception or prior authorization is requested; and For enrollees being admitted to or discharged from a LTC facility, early refill edits can be overridden at point of sale to allow the enrollee access to their Part D benefit, and such enrollees are allowed to access a refill upon admission or discharge.
-7.2 Emergency Supply for LTC Enrollees Outside of their Transition Period An automated process is in place so that an enrollee residing in an LTC will be allowed an additional transition supply of an eligible drug once they are outside of their transition period.
-These automated emergency transition supply claims provide at least a 31-day supply (or in appropriate increments in the case of SCF or prepack drugs), unless the prescription is written for less than 31 days, while an exception or prior authorization request is in process.
-Appropriate transition notifications will be generated for both enrollee and prescriber
+Task 7: LTC Day Supply CMS Attestation #7 7.1 The plan will ensure that in the LTC setting: The transition policy provides for a one month temporary fill of at least a month's supply of medication (unless the enrollee presents with a prescription written for less), which should be dispensed incrementally as applicable under 42 CFR § 423.154 and with multiple fills provided if needed during the first 90 days of a enrollee's enrollment in a plan, beginning on the enrollee's effective date of coverage; After the transition period has expired, the transition policy provides for a 31-day emergency supply of non-formulary Part D drugs (unless the enrollee presents with a prescription written for less) while an exception or PA is requested; and For enrollees being admitted to or discharged from a LTC facility, early refill edits can be overridden at Point-of-Sale (POS) to allow the enrollee access to their Part D benefit, and such enrollees are allowed to access a refill upon admission or discharge.